 MINNEAPOLIS, MN – July 17, 2018 – Insignia Systems, Inc. (Nasdaq: ISIG) (“Insignia”) today published a white paper titled “The Grocery Store As A Media Vehicle: Why In-Store Messaging Is A Powerful And Increasingly Leveraged Complement To Digital Advertising”.
 The paper is based on research and conversations with an extensive group of CPG marketers and industry experts, and highlights three emerging frustrations with new media tactics:

 - Pervasive questions on the transparency of digital advertising

-- Growing demand for proven marketing results for all CPG investments
+- Growing demand for verifiable marketing results for all CPG investments

 - Critical role receptivity plays in advertising effectiveness